epandurski/swaptacular.github.io/_posts/2023-10-16-under-the-hood-digital-coins.md

 digital coins is to scan their QR codes directly from paper, or from a computer screen.
 This gives a physical context to the act of receiving very important information, from a potentially untrustworthy source.

+## Conclusion

+Every Swaptacular currency has an unique *digital coin* (a QR code).
+The issuer of each currency can publish its digital coin on his/her website, advertisements, business cards etc. Friends can share digital coins with each other, thus expunging the use of their favorite currencies.

+In a further post, I will talk about payment requests.